wasmCloud/wasmCloud/README.md

     -c, --cap <capabilities>...
 Add custom capabilities
     -x, --expires <expires-in-days>     Indicates the token expires in the given amount of days.
 If this option is left off, the token will never expire
     -i, --issuer <issuer-key-path>      Issuer seed key path (usually a .nk file).
 If this option is left off, `wash` will attempt to locate an account key at `$HOME/.wash/keys/<module>_account.nk`, and if it is not found then an issuer key will be generated and placed in `$HOME/.wash/keys/<module>_account.nk`.
-You can also override this directory by setting the `WCC_HOME` environment variable.
+You can also override this directory by setting the `WASH_HOME` environment variable.
     -n, --name <name>                   A human-readable, descriptive name for the token -b, --nbf <not-before-days>         Period in days that must elapse before this token is valid.
 If this option is left off, the token will be valid immediately -r, --rev <rev>                     Revision number
     -u, --subject <subject-key-path>    Subject seed key path (usually a .nk file).
 If this option is left off, `wash` will attempt to locate a module key at `$HOME/.wash/keys/<module>_module.nk`, and if it is not found then a module key will be generated and placed in `$HOME/.wash/keys/<module>_module.nk`.
-You can also override this directory by setting the `WCC_HOME` environment variable.
+You can also override this directory by setting the `WASH_HOME` environment variable.
     -t, --tag <tags>...
 A list of arbitrary tags to be embedded in the token -v, --ver <ver>                     Human-readable version string